-2023 Study of the U.S. Institutes (SUSI) for Young Women Leaders
+2024 Study of the U.S. Institutes Madeleine K. Albright Young Women Leaders

-The U.S. Embassy in Tashkent is pleased to accept applications for the summer 2023 Study of the U.S. Institutes (SUSI) for Young Women Leaders program sponsored by the U.S. State Department Bureau of Educational and Cultural Affairs (ECA).
+The U.S. Embassy in Tashkent is pleased to accept applications for the summer 2024 Study of the U.S. Institutes (SUSI) Madeleine K. Albright Young Women Leaders Program (Albright Young Women Leaders Program) sponsored by the U.S. State Department Bureau of Educational and Cultural Affairs (ECA).

-SUSI for Young Women Leaders is an intensive four-week academic program which aims to provide groups of undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
+The SUSI Albright Young Women Leaders Program is an intensive five-week academic program which aims to provide groups of undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
 The Institute consists of a four-week academic residency with a balanced series of seminar discussions, readings, group presentations, and lectures.
 Site visits, leadership development, cultural activities, and community service complement the coursework and academic sessions.
-If conditions allow, the Institutes will include a one-week integrated study tour in the United States.
+If conditions allow, the Institute will include a one-week integrated study tour in the United States.

-SUSI for Young Women Leaders enhances participants’ knowledge of U.S. democratic principles and society, culture, values, and institutions, while developing their leadership skills in areas such as critical thinking, communication, decision-making, and management.
+The Albright Young Women Leaders Program enhances participants’ knowledge of U.S. democratic principles and society, culture, values, and institutions, while developing their leadership skills in areas such as critical thinking, communication, decision-making, and management.
 The Institute will incorporate a focus on American historical events as well as contemporary American life including current political, social, and economic debates in a pluralistic society.

-The theme of the 2023 SUSI for Young Women Leaders program for Central Asian countries is Environmental Issues.
-Hosted by Green River College in Auburn, WA, the Institute will examine topics including, but not limited to, climate change, sustainable development, clean energy, conservation, environmental justice, ocean protection, pollution, ecotourism, water access, climate entrepreneurship, sustainable agricultural practices, public health, and the impact of climate change on underserved, youth, and minority populations and communities including women.
+The theme of the 2024 program for Central Asian countries is Environmental Issues.
+Hosted by Green River College in Auburn, WA, the Institute will examine topics including, but not limited to, climate change, sustainable development, clean energy, conservation, environmental justice, ocean protection, pollution, ecotourism, water access, climate entrepreneurship, sustainable agricultural practices, public health, and the impact of climate change on underserved, youth, and minority populations and communities, including women.

-The program will take place beginning in June 2023.
-If health, safety, or travel conditions pose significant challenges, the program will switch to a modified virtual format.
-The virtual program would consist of at least 36 hours of required programming with a combination of synchronous and asynchronous learning.
+The program will tentatively take place from June 21 to July 26, 2024.
+Any changes will be shared at the time of selection.
+If health, safety, and travel conditions pose significant challenges, the program will switch to a modified virtual format.

 Participants are expected to be highly motivated first through third-year undergraduate students from colleges, universities, and other institutions of higher education, who demonstrate leadership through academic work, community involvement, and extracurricular activities.
 Their fields of study will be varied and may include the sciences, social sciences, humanities, education, business, and other professional fields.